 - Novox can treat pain or inflammation in animals — Vets prescribe Novox for dogs to treat pain and inflammation.
-The Food and Drug Administration (FDA) has only approved it for canines, but vets use it for several types of animals.
+It also goes by other names such as Rimadyl® and Carprofen (generic name).

 - Discuss Novox with your vet before giving your dog Novox — Though Novox is generally safe, some dogs require extra caution, and there are potential side effects.
 Always discuss your dog’s health history with your veterinarian, including other medications or underlying conditions.

 - Consider other options — Novox can be a safe and effective way to relieve your dog’s pain, but discussing alternatives with your veterinarian is always a good idea.
 Weight management and supplements may also help with your dog’s chronic pain.